From the author:

-The hard-working employee does not want to drag the colleague along with her.
-However, until a team member addresses such a problem to the supervisor, the proverbial cask is about to overflow.
-Who likes to go to the boss to blacken a colleague?
+The hardworking employee doesn't want to “drag through” her colleague anymore.
+By the time a team member addresses such a problem to the manager, the proverbial barrel is about to overflow.
+Who likes going to the boss to black out a colleague?

 Sincere understanding relaxes the situation

 The situation is also difficult for the executive.
 Perhaps the boss can do little to solve the problem.
 A good opportunity, however, is offered by the employee discussion, because the overworked team member is given priority.

 Depending on the flexibility of the corporate structures, a complaint may actually be an impulse, for example to make the remuneration system more equitable.
 More relevant to the success and satisfaction of the team, however, is that the supervisor fulfills his role more consistently.

 However, one thing should be clear: As a boss, you are also partly to blame if the tasks are poorly distributed or below-average performance is compensated by other team members.
 To prevent this, you should clearly formulate the expectations of individual employees - in the following steps:

 - Understanding: Signal an employee who complains: “I understand your point of view.
 I realize that justice is important to you and I will try to make sure of it. ”

 - Get away from expectations: To understand the employee, however, does not mean to give him the right.
 Leaders should dissociate themselves from this - as a rule, such a statement only fosters expectations that are not, or are difficult to fulfill.